clebermind/wordpress-plugin-base-generator/README.md

 This is a security check to make sure everything goes right with the replacements and do not try to replace on a huge file if it doesn't need.

 ### I am not able to run, I am getting erros.
-Make sure you have write permission on the plugin destination folder, you have ZipArchive installed, you are running PHP 5.6 or greater, the WPG file has "execute mode permission" and you have successfully run composer install.
+Make sure you have write permission on the plugin destination folder, you have ZipArchive and Bower installed, you are running PHP 7.4 or greater, the WPG file has "execute mode permission" and you have successfully run composer install.
 If all of that is done and you are still having any problem, send me an email and I will try to help you!

 ### Can I change the Wordpress Base Plugin Files?
 Yes you can!
 All you need is take your base files, replace variable content with "{{tags}}", zip that and replace the file *lib/wordpress-plugin-base.zip* by your new zip.
-To see the {{tags}} it has open the file *WordpressPluginGenerator.php* and take a lok at the method *makeReplacements()*
+To see the {{tags}} it has open the file *WordpressPluginGenerator.php* and take a lok at the attribute *$this->replaceTags*

 ## Built With